gvwilson/thirdbit/src/fiction/iffy/index.md

 "Increase speed to one half."
 The dolly's wheels made a sizzling sound as they rolled faster into the unknown.

-After half an hour her back was aching and her backside had gone numb.
+After ten minutes her back was aching and her backside had gone numb.
 She was about to order the bots to stop when they pulled up short.
 "Whoa!" she squawked as the dolly smacked hard into their hind legs.